StreamlabsSupport/Streamlabs-Chatbot/README.md

 - Start delay needs to be at least 1 to give users the time to join in
 - When the timer runs out the needs to be a boss that got the interval as the amount of praticipants.
 If no boss is found for the group size it gets cancelled.

-If minigames still aren't working make sure that `settings` -> `usage` -> `minigames` are set to match where you try to use them.
+If minigames still aren't working make sure that `settings` :gear: -> `usage` -> `minigames` are set to match where you try to use them.
 Minigames can only be either discord or stream chat and not both.

 ## Bot size is huge/tiny on one or multiple monitors
 right click the chatbot shortcut -> go to the `compability tab` -> change `scaling option` to system "Override high DPI scaling behavior.
 Scaling performed by:" -> select `system`.